How to Become a Virtual Assistant in 2023

 • Starting your own VA business

-As you start looking for potential clients or employers, be sure to keep your online presence up to date, enhance your resume, and hone your interviewing skills.
+As you look for potential clients or employers, update your online presence, enhance your resume, and hone your interviewing skills.

 Start your virtual assistant career with Coursera